mikaelvesavuori/serverless-observability-example/README.md

 _Version 2.0 introduced support for Datadog.
 It won't quite be as a rich an experience as using Honeycomb but it will definitely be servicable._

 The instructions below relate broadly to either tool.
-When it comes to getting API keys as such, please refer to [Datadog's own instructions](https://docs.datadoghq.com/account_management/api-app-keys/).
+When it comes to getting API keys and such, please refer to [Datadog's own instructions](https://docs.datadoghq.com/account_management/api-app-keys/).

 Make sure to check the respective `serverless.yml` files for the services and remove anything you don't want to use.